SEIR-7-06/installfest/mac-dev-tools/editor-atom.md

 > We can install Atom packages in the Atom settings _menu_, or via the _command-line_.
 Since we're learning to be awesome developers now, let's use the command-line!

+#### Add `open-in-browser`

+`open-in-browser` lets you quickly open your HTML files in the browser.
+Install it with:

+`apm install open-in-browser`

+Restart Atom and then you'll be able to right click on a file and see the option to open in browser.

 <!--
 WDI 31 decided against adding these linters
 We'd prefer students to look at console error messages from the start.